 Of the many things I find comforting in Borges—his love of Dickens, a childhood illustrated by Mark Twain, his observation of the small—his view on death is the most comforting.
 He sees death without metaphor.3

 Infinity is an intellectual problem.
 Death means you stop being, you cease from thinking, or feeling, or wondering, and at least you’re lucky in that you don’t have to worry.
 You might as well worry, as the Latin poet said, about the ages, and ages that preceded you when you did not exist.
 You might as well worry about the endless past as the endless future uninhabited by you.

-Although Borges uses imagery often, on death, he doesn’t.
-He simply states “I have no difficulty in imagining that even as I go to sleep every night, I may have a long sleep at the end.”
+Although Borges uses imagery often, on death, he doesn’t He simply states, “I have no difficulty in imagining that even as I go to sleep every night, I may have a long sleep at the end.”
 That is death as precisely as we, those alive, will ever understand it.

-Read more from Borges on the lack of deep meaning in Franz Kafka’s writing (and why that signified Kafka a genius of modern alienation) why he wrote poetry about Ralph Waldo Emerson and four arguments for the existence of God.
+Read more from Borges on the lack of deep meaning in Franz Kafka’s writing (and why that signified Kafka a genius of modern alienation), why he wrote poetry about Ralph Waldo Emerson, and four arguments for the existence of God.

 The first colors I lost were black and red, which means that I am never in darkness.
 At first, this was a little uncomfortable.
 Then I was left with the other colors; green, blue and yellow, but green and blue faded into brown and then the yellow disappeared.
 Now no colors are left, just light and movement.

 Borges died soon after he gave The Last Interview with Lopez Lecube in 1985.
 Perhaps that is why I keep an eye towards death when I read this book.
-I can’t help thinking of how others writers coped with death pending, captured meticulously in Katie Roiphe’s The Violet Hour.
+I can’t help thinking of how other writers coped with death pending, captured meticulously in Katie Roiphe’s The Violet Hour.

 And I can’t help wondering whether Borges saw any violet in his light and movement.